 8. Grow communal fruit trees.

-While everyone can use a bed or two full of garden vegetables, not everyone needs their own fruit tree, especially if those trees are of the heritage variety.
+While it might be hard to decide what to plant in a community garden, don’t limit yourself.
+Yes, everyone can use a bed or two full of garden vegetables, but not everyone needs their own fruit tree, especially if those trees are of the heritage variety.
 That’s because some trees produce more fruit than a family can use in one season or store for the winter.
+This makes them perfect community garden candidates.

 In Greenwich, Connecticut, neighborhood gardeners planted fruit trees and shrubs around their garden for sharing.
 Natalie saw another design like this in Minnesota, where “an orchard of 12 trees was connected to the community garden….
 Every family doesn’t need to grow their own fruit tree,” she says.